carbonblack/cb-infoblox-connector/README.md

 1. Log into csp.infoblox.com
 2. Go to Manage -> networks
 3. add a new network 'public IPs' and associate the IP/s ranges you want to monitor
-4. Go to Mange -> Security Policies and configure a new security policy, with the network from the last step associated
-5. DNS events against the configured network will be reported by the Infoblox Active Trust Cloud.
+4. DNS events against the configured network will be reported by the Infoblox Active Trust Cloud.

 ### Connector Configuration